7 Cluster Analysis

 plot(m, what = "classification")

-7.6.3 Spectral clustering
+7.6.3 Spectral Clustering

 Spectral clustering works by embedding the data points of the partitioning problem into the subspace of the k largest eigenvectors of a normalized affinity/kernel matrix.
 Then uses a simple clustering method like k-means.